klaguedan/tut-datahub-and-github/index.md

 <br>

 - Run `cat .ssh/id_rsa.pub`.
 This prints out the contents of `id_rsa.pub` to the terminal.
+And it **should look like a bunch of random letters and numbers etc**.
 You will want to copy ALL of this using your mouse/trackpad (keybinds don't work consistently in the terminal).
 It should start from "ssh-rsa" and including the last "= kaguedan@dsmlp-jupyter-kaguedan" or whatever your particular user is called.

 **DO NOT INCLUDE** the bottom-most line with the dollar sign.
 This is the *terminal prompt* and shows up when the terminal is ready for another command; it's not part of the ssh key itself.